GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, 1 thread.

+  Supported for: replica

 remote.NAME.createMissingRepositories
 :	Replicate newly created repositories.

 	By default, true.

+  Supported for: primary

 remote.NAME.replicateProjectDeletions
 :	If true, project deletions will also be replicated to the remote site.

 	By default, false, do *not* replicate project deletions.

+  Supported for: primary

 remote.NAME.authGroup
 :	Specifies the name of a group that the remote should use to